 I kept the sticky note posted on whichever page of Luke I was currently on.
 Then, when I turned the page, I took off the sticky note and reattached it on the new page.
 That way I wouldn’t forget which color was what.

 By using colored pencils as I read sections of Luke, the stories come alive.
 Details that I may have otherwise missed stand out to me.

 Below is an example of my color coding process.
 I’ll either color over the word/phrase, underline it, or circle it.

 So that’s how I used colored pencils to study the book of Luke!

-I think colored pencils definetly add depth to my personal Bible study time, and I definetly recommend you try it out.
-Colored pencils revolutionized my Bible study routine, and they can revolutionize your’s as well!
+I think colored pencils definitely add depth to my personal Bible study time, and I definitely recommend you try it out.
+Colored pencils revolutionized my Bible study routine, and they can revolutionize yours as well!

 Let’s stay connected!
 Like Joy Because Grace on Facebook.